You are here

 Pick up everything from a great book to an uber-chic dress and locally made chocolate.

-Though neighboring Georgetown may get most of the hype when it comes to the shopping scene in Washington, DC the pretty run of Connecticut Avenue that comprises Dupont Circle has its fair share of cute boutiques and stylish shops, too.
-Here are 11 of our favorite places to browse.
+Though neighboring Georgetown may get most of the hype when it comes to the shopping scene in Washington, DC, the pretty run of Connecticut Avenue that comprises Dupont Circle has its fair share of cute boutiques and stylish shops, too.
+Here are some of our favorite places to browse.